magnmaeh/esweek24/README.md

     - [Hardware setup](#hardware-setup)

-# Experiments
+# Benchmarks

 For this repository, experiments are conducted for four different platforms.
 1. FlexPRET: a RISC-V precision-timed machine programmed in bare-metal C,
 2. RP2040: an arm processor programmed in bare-metal C,
-3. nrf52dk_nrf52832: an arm processor running Zephyr RTOS,
+3. nRF52dk_nRF52832: an arm processor running Zephyr RTOS,
 4. Raspberry Pi 3b+: an arm processor running a Linux-based OS.

 The three latter span the typical design space of an embedded system; from bare-metal to an embedded OS to a "full-blown" OS.
 On the other hand, FlexPRET is a rather niche processor designed for mixed-criticality systems.
 The experiment results highlight the advantages of FlexPRET.

 The purpose of the experiments is to evaluate jitter (time deviation of computations) on these four platforms, and techniques to mitigate them.
 These techniques include computer architecture design for predictable timing (e.g., precision-timed machines) and using programming languages with timing semantics (e.g., Lingua Franca).

+## Tight control loop in Lingua Franca

+The first benchmark implements a simulated tight control loop in Lingua Franca.
+Interrupts are triggered while the benchmark runs to evaluate the robustness of the underlying platform.
+The benchmark is run on all four platforms.
+The benchmarks physical setup is described in [Setup](#setup).
+Refer to the paper for more details and results.

+## Parallel reactions in Lingua Franca

+The second benchmark implements three reactors in Lingua Franca that can be run in parallel.
+It is run on FlexPRET and nRF52.
+The benchmark is used to evaluate the single threaded versus multithreaded Lingua Franca runtime.
+This does not include interrupts, so the benchmark setup is much less complicated.
+The benchmarks physical setup is described in [Setup](#setup), but the Analog Digital Discovery is not used here.
+Refer to the paper for more details and results.

+## Interrupt robustness in C (not used in paper)

+This benchmark is not included in the paper because the same robustness is evaluated in the first benchmark.
+It measures the time it takes to finish a long computation.
+If interrupts occur during the computation, this yields jitter.

 ## Setup

-Figure 1 shows the setup for an experiment.
+Figure 1 shows the setup for the benchmark.
 The *platform* block is replaced by either of the four platforms, but can be replaced by any other platform as well.

 Figure 1: A diagram of the setup for an experiment.

 ![Setup diagram](docs/pics/esweek24-experiment-setup.drawio.png)

 The personal computer is connected to a [Digilent Analog Discovery](https://digilent.com/reference/test-and-measurement/analog-discovery-2/start), which acts as a waveform generator.
 Waveforms can be generated on at maximum two output pins - this setup generates *periodic* interrupts on one and *sporadic* interrupts on another.
 Waveform generation can be triggered by e.g., the rising edge of an external signal.
 This trigger signal is connected to a general-purpose IO (GPIO) pin on the target platform, and set high when the platform has finished initalization.